 The Orphanet nomenclature is aligned to other terminologies so as to provide a backbone for semantic interoperability between different systems.
-Rare diseases are aligned with ICD-10 codes (see Table 1).
+Rare diseases are aligned with ICD-10 codes, and since 2023 ICD-11 codes (see Table 1).
 This process follows a set of rules, depending on whether rare diseases are mentioned or not in the tabular list or in the index of ICD-10.
 Rules for attribution of an ICD-10 code for diseases that are not listed in the ICD are established.
 More details on the process can be found in Orphanet's ICD-10 coding rules for RD procedure.
 The ICD-10 alignment is manually curated.
 Alignments with ICD-11 codes will be released in the near future.

-Codes Aligned ORPHA codes ICD-10 6,833
+Codes Aligned ORPHA codes

+ICD-10 7,311

+ICD-11 5,472

-Table 1 Number of disorders, groups of disorders or subtypes aligned to ICD-10 codes (January 2023)
+Table 1 Number of disorders, groups of disorders or subtypes aligned to ICD-10 codes (December 2023)

 Diseases are mapped to one or more OMIM numbers (see Table 2).
 Exact mappings between the Orpha nomenclature and other terminologies (UMLS, GARD, MeSH and MedDRA) are available online (see Table 2).
-Mappings to SNOMED-CT are produced in collaboration with SNOMED International and were released as a Beta version in 2020 and a first official release was made available in October 2021 from SNOMED International, with a human readable file made available via Orphadata.
+Mappings to SNOMED-CT are produced in collaboration with SNOMED International and were released as a Beta version in 2020 and a first official release was made available in October 2021 from SNOMED International, with a human readable file made available via Orphadata, updated every October each year.
 Mappings are carried out in a semi-automatic way and are manually curated.
-Updates follow UMLS releases once a year, however mapping UMLS metaconcepts and related terminologies (MeSH, MedDRA) was not continued in 2020 because a strategic decision was made to include ORPHAcodes in UMLS: the process is ongoing and should be complete in 2022.
+Updates follow UMLS releases once a year, however mapping UMLS meta-concepts and related terminologies (MeSH, MedDRA) was not continued in 2020 because a strategic decision was made to include ORPHAcodes in UMLS: the process is ongoing and was completed at the end of 2022.